Steven Cerra, copyright protected; all rights reserved.

 - Drummer, Kenny Washington

 Mel Rhyne passed away on March 5, 2013.
 Always one of my favorites, I wanted to remember him on these pages with a re-posting of this piece from the blog archives [12.4.2010].
+I am posting it again because the videos accompanying the both pieces were deleted due to copyright issues.
+Fast forward to 2021 and what a difference the 8 years make as they are now available again through YouTube.

 And making music in the context of